andyyy60/andyyy60.github.io/instructions.md

 ## Variables

 ##### Declaring variables

+To declare a variable in java, you have to specify it’s type.
+If I want a variable to hold the number 3, I have to tell java I want it to store an integer and then I tell it the integer to store, like so:

+        int myVariable = 3;

+If I want to reassign the value of a variable, can just do this:

+        int myVariable2;
+        myVariable2 = 4;

+I can only do this type of declaration because myVariable2 was initialized as type int.
+Initially it has no value attached to it, but then the next line assigns it the value 4.
+The same process can be done with any primitive type or string, but an object from a class is a special case.

 To declare a variable, pick a name that describes the content of it and write it in the following syntax: [*type*] [*variable name*]
 Examples: